 Boundary Waters Minnesota, USA Travel Guide

-The BWCAW is within the Superior National Forest, which offers vast recreational pursuits.
+The BWCAW is found within the Superior National Forest, which offers vast recreational pursuits.
 Numerous hiking trails exist outside the BWCAW, from easy walks to challenging treks, often leading to scenic overlooks, waterfalls, or remote lakes.

 Choosing how to travel has an impact on your experience outside the wilderness area.